Joint Estimation of Sea State and Vessel Parameters Using a Mass-Spring-Damper Equivalence Model: Introduction

 In this work, we develop a method for online sea wave estimation for sea wave spectra that is resilient to incomplete knowledge of the transfer function parameters and to dynamic changes in the vessel’s physical characteristics, such as mass and breadth.
 We propose a \textit{system} of mass–spring–damper models, along with a wave–buoy equivalence, to formulate an input–state–parameter estimation problem using noisy measurements from onboard sensors, where sensor measurements and their {derived quantities} are treated as system states.
 In this approach, the wave elevation is not directly considered as a state; instead, the wave excitation impacting the vessel—serving as the model input—is estimated jointly with the states and parameters.
 Estimating the instantaneous wave excitation then enables the estimation of key sea wave parameters of interest, such as the wave spectrum, significant wave height, and zero up-crossing period.
 In particular:

 \begin{itemize}[itemsep=1pt,parsep=1pt,topsep=1pt,labelindent=0pt,leftmargin=5mm] \item By expressing irregular sea waves in terms of regular waves (harmonics) using the superposition principle, we can employ the model of regular wave-vessel impact with a mass-spring-damper as the foundational element for constructing our system model for irregular sea waves.
 This system model enhances computational feasibility and offers clear physical insights into the irregular wave-vessel interaction. \item We introduce dynamics to the process model, which can admit unknown vessel parameters and input wave excitation in its augmented state vector.
-In prior work~\cite{van2023joint,pascoal2009kalman} {the dynamics of regular waves were assumed to be constant or slow-varying over time.} We remove this assumption and allow it to vary by expressing it recursively in the state model. \item Importantly, we compute the statistics of process noise, critical for implementing a Bayesian estimator, facilitated by the dynamic expression of the process model. \item We formulate an algorithm for the joint estimation of sea state and vessel parameters using the square-root cubature Kalman filter (SRCKF) for reconstructing the unknown irregular wave excitations along with vessel parameters. \item To theoretically analyse the performance of the estimator implemented in this formulation, we derive the Posterior Cramer-Rao lower bound (PCRLB) for the irregular wave excitation. \end{itemize}
+In prior work~\cite{van2023joint,pascoal2009kalman} the instantaneous wave elevation was assumed constant within the process model, with temporal variation captured indirectly via process noise.
+In contrast, we model the time evolution of the wave excitation through recursive state dynamics, thereby relaxing the assumption of time-invariant instantaneous wave elevation. \item Importantly, we compute the statistics of process noise, critical for implementing a Bayesian estimator, facilitated by the dynamic expression of the process model. \item We formulate an algorithm for the joint estimation of sea state and vessel parameters using the square-root cubature Kalman filter (SRCKF) for reconstructing the unknown irregular wave excitations along with vessel parameters. \item To theoretically analyse the performance of the estimator implemented in this formulation, we derive the Posterior Cramer-Rao lower bound (PCRLB) for the irregular wave excitation. \end{itemize}

 The implementation of our SRCKF-based measurement fusion approach yields improved estimation of vessel parameters and, consequently, a more accurate reconstruction of wave properties, comparable to a method that assumes complete knowledge of the transfer function.